bunosbuddles/prizedKnowledge/README.md

 Symbolic Compression: Turning complex ideas into compact, rapidly deployable mental structures.

+## Information Theory and Compression Algorithms (Huffman, Lempel-Ziv)

+Why: Understanding how information can be compressed efficiently mirrors the mental process of reducing complex ideas to their essence.
+It also reinforces clarity and precision in your thinking.

+## Metaphor and Symbolism Analysis

+Why: Practice extracting and compressing the essence of complex ideas into potent metaphors.
+This can train your mind to communicate and think more efficiently.

 Meta-Cognition: Mapping and optimizing your own thought patterns for speed, clarity, and depth.

 Internal Calibration: Detecting and correcting distortions in your thinking and feeling in real time.